Blitzball (Final Fantasy): In Final Fantasy X-2

 Unlike in FFX, players no longer directly manipulate the actions of their Blitzball team members, and it is instead a management-type simulation game.
 The Gullwings, Yuna's sphere-hunting group, fills in for the Aurochs when Blitzball season starts.
 In this version of the minigame, if a team leads the game by seven goals at any point, they automatically win.
 The Zanarkand Abes are also available as opponents, with Tidus replaced by a player named "Ace".

 Development

 In a retrospective interview with producer Yoshinori Kitase, he said that he did not expect Blitzball to have such a divisive reaction amongst fans.
 Kitase had created the Blitzball minigame largely on his own, partially for his enjoyment.
-It was initially planned as a completely optional feature, but was changed into a required part of the game to obtain a powerful weapon.
+It was initially planned as a completely optional feature, but was changed to be a requirement for obtaining a powerful weapon.
 Kitase apologized for making "some fans suffer" due to this, calling it characteristic of games of the era.